shounic/docs/feb28.md

-server: connect 45.62.160.71:27999 (or find a server called "shounic test" in your server browser) (if shounic is not in-game on stream server is probably not turned on yet, don't freak out)
+server: connect 45.62.160.71:27999 (or find a server called "shounic test" in your server browser) (if shounic is not in-game on stream, then the server is probably not turned on yet, don't freak out)

 100 player class wars